Scatterlings of Africa: Release and reception

 "Scatterlings of Africa" was released in 1982 as the first track of Juluka's fourth album, Scatterlings.
 It was released again in 1987 by Savuka, on their album Third World Child.
 The song exposed Clegg's music to Western audiences, and became a staple of his live performances, and a mainstay on compilations of his songs.
 Fans on the internet often referred to themselves as "Scatterlings".
 The track was a top-50 hit in the U.K, while Savuka's version charted in France and other countries.
-The original 1982 version of the song peaked at No. 106 on the Billboard Bubbling Under Hot 100 Charts in June 1983.
+The original 1982 version of the song peaked at No. 106 on the Billboard Bubbling Under Hot 100 Chart in June 1983.
 Its success allowed Clegg to leave his academic position as an anthropologist at the University of the Witwatersrand, to become a full-time musician.
 A remixed version was used on the soundtrack of the 1988 film Rain Man.